andrelandgraf/andrelandgraf/contents/articles/2023-04-15_a_business_case_for_full_stack_web_frameworks.md

 ![Screenshot of the visual comparison on WebPageTest showing how using server-side data fetching reduces the Largest Contentful Paint by another 0.5 seconds](https://res.cloudinary.com/andre-landgraf/image/upload/f_auto,q_auto/v1682297735/andrelandgraf.dev/screenshot-web-page-test-client-only-spa-vs-full-stack-apps-with-client-or-server-data-fetching.png)

 When comparing the lab tests from this and the previous section, you may notice that the performance varies between different runs.
 There are a lot of factors that influence the performance of a web app.
-However, the full stack apps consistently outperformed the client-only SPA as visible in the average results \[[1](https://res.cloudinary.com/andre-landgraf/raw/upload/v1682288744/andrelandgraf.dev/Client-side_vs._full_stack_React_apps_web_vital_tests_u3kw4s.xlsx)\].
+However, the full stack apps consistently outperformed the client-only SPA as visible in [the average results](https://docs.google.com/spreadsheets/d/1Pt2FP9lN0xYvvm3tyLoXhlC8jKyyh86FxuBtbryr1Nk/?usp=sharing)\].

 ### Avoiding overfetching